-Experiencing a mind-blowing horse race in an Italian city that has been sitting in my bucket list for years.
+Experiencing a mind-blowing horse race in an Italian city that was in my bucket list for years.

-I supposed to see it during my first trip to Italy, in 2011, but chasing the massive amount of significant cultural sites across the country, I ended with no time to make a stop here.
-Years passed, and I learned that besides the amazing old town, the city also hosts Palio: the oldest uninterrupted horse race in the world, which takes place on the Siena's main square, Piazza del Campo, since 1632.
-While I was never too much into horse races, the appeal of this event definitely grabbed my attention.
-The bareback race is preceded by a medieval-style celebration, and so visiting the city during the Palio looked like the ultimate goal.
+I was supposed to see Siena during my first trip to Italy in 2011, but chasing the massive amount of significant cultural sites across the country, I ended up with no time to make a stop here.
+Years passed, and I learned that besides the amazing old town, the city also hosts the oldest uninterrupted horse race in the world, Palio, since 1632.
+While I never was into horse races, the appeal of this event grabbed my attention.
+A medieval-style celebration precedes the bareback race, and so visiting the city during the Palio looked like the ultimate goal.

-Then, setting off to see the tangled streets of the old town.
+Then, we sat off to see the tangled streets of the old town.

 They are atmospheric and properly beautiful.
-What surprised me, if it wouldn't be flags of city's districts hanged around, one could easily forget that today is the day of the Palio.
+What surprised me, if it wouldn't be flags of the city's districts hung around, one could easily forget that today is the day of the Palio.

 Eventually, we made it to a must-see point in Siena, the local Duomo.